Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Open Challenges and Opportunities

 \section{Open Challenges and Opportunities}

-We summarize the challenges by highlighting the opportunities and discussing the future direction.
+Even though the synthesis of LLM and KG can take advantage of their strengths and be mutually beneficial for complex question answering, the current LLM+KG QA systems may still meet challenges.
+We summarize the challenges by highlighting the opportunities and discussing the future directions.

-\spara{Scaling to both Effectiveness and Efficiency.} LLM+KG systems retrieve the facts \emph{and} perform multi‐hop reasoning under tight latency and memory budgets.
-Three bottlenecks are emerging: \textbf{(1) Structure‐aware retrieval}: Vanilla dense or sparse retrieval treats a KG as an unordered triples, thereby discarding topological cues that are vital for pruning the search space~\citep{tian2025systematic}.
-Hierarchical graph partitioning, dynamic neighbourhood expansion, and learned path‐prior proposal networks are promising ways to expose structure to the retriever while keeping the index sub‐linear. \textbf{(2) Amortized reasoning}: Current prompting pipelines repeatedly query the KG for every beam or CoT step.
-Caching subgraphs, reusing intermediate embeddings, and exploiting incremental‐compute friendly hardware\eat{(e.g.\ graph‐specific GPUs)} can mitigate the quadratic blow‐up of iterative reasoning. \textbf{(3) Lightweight answer validation}: Most guardrails rely on large LLMs, where\eat{Compact graph‐aware critics,} probabilistic logic programs, or bloom filter sketches could provide on‐device verification with \emph{O(1)} additional parameters.
-An opportunity is to design the retriever and validator that uncertainty estimates from the former guide selective execution of the latter.
+\spara{Scaling to both Effectiveness and Efficiency.} LLM+KG systems retrieve the factual knowledge and perform multi‐hop reasoning under tight latency and memory budgets.
+Three bottlenecks are emerging: \textbf{(1) Structure‐aware retrieval}: Vanilla dense or sparse retrieval treats a KG as an unordered triple, thereby discarding topological cues that are vital for pruning the search space~\citep{tian2025systematic}.
+Hierarchical graph partitioning, dynamic neighbourhood expansion, and learned path‐prior proposal networks are promising ways to expose structure to the retriever while keeping the vector index sublinear. \textbf{(2) Amortized reasoning}: Current retrieval and prompting pipelines repeatedly query the KG for every Beam search or CoT step.
+Caching subgraphs, reusing intermediate embeddings, and exploiting incremental‐computation friendly hardware can mitigate the quadratic blow‐up of iterative reasoning. \textbf{(3) Lightweight answer validation}: Most guardrails rely on LLMs, while probabilistic logic programs and bloom filter sketches with KG-based fact-checking offer a lightweight solution.
+An opportunity is to design a retriever and validator that estimates the uncertainty of retrieval results and then guides the selective execution of validation.